Sino-French War: Land

 Jane E. Elliott suggests that contemporary Chinese and foreign analysts may have been correct in finding the final peace treaty amusing as the Chinese seemed to be ascendant.
 Elliott notes that Western scholarly sources fail to give straightforward reasons and detailed descriptions of Chinese victories.
 Chinese victories were attributed to French mismanagement or misjudgement, the climate, and the difficulties of logistics.
 However the same problems also existed for the Chinese.
-Francis Garnier, Henri Rivière, and many senior French officers died in the war.
 In some instances, the French were only able to momentarily hold on to forts in Vietnam and Taiwan.
 The French succeeded in capturing Keelung in Taiwan but failed to take Tamsui for example.
 These mixed results may have appeared to indicate both French victory in France and French defeat in China.
 Elliott notes that contemporary European sources were averse to reporting French losses and glossed over mistakes made on the French side.
 Accounts of battles were manipulated to consistently portray the French as superior and never definitively losing, so that the Chinese never won except in instances of French error.
 Even recent work "perpetuates the myth that the French defeated the Chinese easily."
 The land campaign of the Sino-French War has been described by Chung-yam Po and Katherine Hui-yi Tseng as a French defeat and a Chinese victory.